UniversalDependencies/docs/validation.md

 [Line                   32176]: Invalid UPOSTAG value
 [Line                   32176]: Invalid DEPREL value 38
 [Line                   32176]: Failed for parse DEPS: ccomp
+[Line                   32178]: Undefined ID in HEAD: Number=Plur|Person=3|VerbForm=Part
+[Line                   32178]: Failed for parse DEPS: ccomp
+[Line                   32178]: Failed for parse DEPS: ccomp
+[Tree number 1479 on line 32126]: Non-integer head for word ID 51
 [Tree number 1479 on line 32126]: Non-tree structure.
 Words 39,40,41,42,43,44,45,46,47,48,49,50,51 are not reachable from the root 0.
-[Tree number 1490 on line 32589]: Non-tree structure.
-Words 9 are not reachable from the root 0.
-[Tree number 1596 on line 35815]: Non-tree structure.
-Words 16 are not reachable from the root 0.
-[Tree number 1597 on line 35838]: Non-tree structure.
-Words 23,24,25,26,27 are not reachable from the root 0.
-[Tree number 1600 on line 35913]: Non-tree structure.
-Words 11,12,13 are not reachable from the root 0.
-[Tree number 1609 on line 36132]: Non-tree structure.
-Words 25,26,27 are not reachable from the root 0.
-[Tree number 1637 on line 36813]: Non-tree structure.
-Words 14,15,16,17 are not reachable from the root 0.
-[Tree number 1642 on line 36902]: Non-tree structure.
-Words 4,5,6 are not reachable from the root 0.
-[Tree number 1651 on line 37233]: Non-tree structure.
-Words 11,12,13 are not reachable from the root 0.
+[Line                   45618]: The line has 11 columns, but 10 are expected.
+[Line                   45618]: Empty value in column UPOSTAG
 [Line                   45618]: Spurious morphological feature: 'V_PP'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 [Line                   45618]: Repeated features are disallowed: V_PP
 [Line                   45618]: Unknown UPOS tag:
-...suppressing further errors regarding Syntax
+[Line                   45618]: Unknown UD DEPREL: 16
+[Line                   45618]: Malformed head:deprel pair 'ccomp'
 [Line                   45618]: Invalid UPOSTAG value
+[Line                   45618]: Invalid DEPREL value 16
+[Line                   45618]: Failed for parse DEPS: ccomp
+[Line                   45650]: Undefined ID in HEAD: Number=Plur|Person=3|VerbForm=Part
+[Line                   45650]: Failed for parse DEPS: ccomp
+[Line                   45650]: Failed for parse DEPS: ccomp
+[Tree number 1970 on line 45595]: Non-integer head for word ID 24
+[Tree number 1970 on line 45595]: Non-tree structure.
+Words 17,18,19,20,21,22,23,24 are not reachable from the root 0.
+[Line                   49106]: The line has 11 columns, but 10 are expected.
+[Line                   49106]: Empty value in column UPOSTAG
 [Line                   49106]: Spurious morphological feature: 'N_SING'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 [Line                   49106]: Repeated features are disallowed: N_SING
 [Line                   49106]: Unknown UPOS tag:
+[Line                   49106]: Unknown UD DEPREL: 12
+[Line                   49106]: Unknown dependency relation 'lvc' in 'compound:lvc'
 [Line                   49106]: Invalid UPOSTAG value
+[Line                   49106]: Invalid DEPREL value 12
+[Line                   49118]: Undefined ID in HEAD: Number=Sing
+[Line                   49118]: Undefined ID in DEPS: compound ...suppressing further errors regarding Format
+[Tree number 2096 on line 49096]: Non-tree structure.
+Words 10,11 are not reachable from the root 0.
 [Line                   50690]: Spurious morphological feature: 'V_PP'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 [Line                   50690]: Repeated features are disallowed: V_PP
 [Line                   50690]: Unknown UPOS tag:
+[Line                   50690]: Unknown UD DEPREL: 35
+[Line                   50690]: Malformed head:deprel pair 'conj'
 [Line                   50690]: Invalid UPOSTAG value
+[Line                   50690]: Invalid DEPREL value 35
+[Line                   50690]: Failed for parse DEPS: conj ...suppressing further errors regarding Syntax
 [Line                   54789]: Spurious morphological feature: 'V_PP'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 [Line                   54789]: Repeated features are disallowed: V_PP
 [Line                   54789]: Unknown UPOS tag:
 ...suppressing further errors regarding Morpho
-*** FAILED *** with 645 errors
+*** FAILED *** with 325 errors
-Format errors: 434
+Format errors: 138
 Morpho errors: 88
-Syntax errors: 123
+Syntax errors: 99

 ******************